dev-walsh/WhitesManagement/DOWNLOAD_PACKAGE.md

-# Whites Management System - Complete Offline Package
+# Fleet Management System - Complete Offline Package

 ## What You Need to Download

-To run the Whites Management System completely offline on your Windows machine, you need to download these files to a folder on your computer (e.g., `C:\WhitesManagement\`):
+To run this Fleet Management System completely offline on your Windows machine, you need to download these files to a folder on your computer (e.g., `C:\FleetManagement\`):

 ## Core Application Files